 In a tall glass, add 1 tablespoon homemade strawberry jam and top with several ice cubes.
 In a shaker filled with regular ice, combine 1 teaspoon homemade strawberry jam, 2 Oz.
 Vodka, 1 Oz. fresh lemon juice and 1/2 Oz. simple syrup.
 Shake until the shaker is too cold to handle.
 Strain into the tall glass and top off with as much soda water as you’d like.

 Short on time?
-Try these tricks:
+Try these tricks for a quicker strawberry-lemonade experience

 1. Pick up a jar of strawberry jam at your local market.
 The fewer the ingredients, the better!
 While we prefer homemade, we don’t always have the time.

 2. Boil water for your flower ice cubes.
 When it has cooled enough so that it will not to melt the plastic, add it to your ice cube tray.
 Submerge the flowers with a spoon.
 Put the tray in the freezer.
-Believe it or not, the hotter the water, the quicker it freezes!

 3. Don’t have time to hunt down edible flowers?
 You can use herbs or a bouquet of regular flowers as it is unlikely that your ice cube will melt all the way through.
 Just make sure to thoroughly wash everything before putting it in the ice cube tray.